zerasul/mdbook_en/13Scroll/scroll.md

 There is still a way to scroll; as you may have seen, in the example of scrolling by plane, it is quite complicated to calculate the next Tile to be displayed; therefore, alternative functions can be used, thanks to the ```Map``` structure.

-This structure was added in SGDK version 1.60; therefore, this example can only be used in that version or higher; a Map is a structure that stores a large amount of information about an image or scenario; therefore, using this type of functions we have to be careful not to bottleneck the CPU or DMA.
+The ```Map``` structure was added in SGDK version 1.60; therefore, this example can only be used in that version or higher; a Map is a structure that stores a large amount of information about an image or scenario; therefore, using this type of functions we have to be careful not to bottleneck the CPU or DMA.

-For this example, we will reuse example 12 to move a plane, but we will modify it to use Map, instead of moving it ourselves.
+For this example, we will reuse _example 12_ to move a plane, but we will modify it to use Map, instead of moving it ourselves.

 Let's start by showing how we are going to import the resources; since they will no longer be two images; but instead an image, a Tileset, a palette and finally a Map will be used.